nuitrcs/r-ggplot2-april2020/readme.md

-# R Visualization
+# R Data Visualization with ggplot2

-This workshop focuses on `ggplot2` for making plots in R.  The workshop also briefly covers additional packages.
+This workshop covers how to use `ggplot2` for making plots in R.

-This workshop also makes use of other `tidyverse` packages for data manipulation and transformation, but you do not need to know these packages for the exercises.

 # Software and Files